wlevine/wlevine.github.io/_posts/2016-11-29-producing-interlinear-translations-for-foreign-language-learners.markdown

 One good place to start is the Bible.
 For two reasons.
 First, the Bible has been translated into more human languages than any other book.
-Second, the chapter and verse structure of the Bible is already segmented into short segments, which makes aligning the text trivial.
+Second, the chapter and verse structure of the Bible means that it is already split into short segments, which makes aligning the texts trivial.
 (Also, there are free audiobooks of the Bible available in many languages, which helps for a language learner.)